Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 I never thought about it before, but it makes perfect sense.
 For those who shoot in RAW, you have plenty of information to change our white balance and other settings using a variety of tools.

 If you’re shooting in JPEG, your options are limited.
 I have some old JPEG photos I screwed up at capture with the wrong white balance.
 I can make some adjustments, but my options are limited.

-That's why it's better to select a white balance rather than go with Auto White Balance.
+That’s why selecting a white balance is better than going with Auto White Balance.
 You know what to expect for your photos.
-When I'm shooting portraits, I use a grey card to set a custom white balance in-camera to make sure I'm capturing the right settings.
+When I’m shooting portraits, I use a grey card to set a custom white balance in-camera to make sure I’m capturing the right settings.
 There is always time to screw up the colors later in post processing.